-- 4.1 Shares will be issued in larger and smaller denominations.
+4.1 Shares will be issued in larger and smaller denominations.
 There are 1,000 smaller denomination shares to each larger denomination share.
-Smaller denomination shares represent what, in other terms, might be called fractions of a larger share and have proportionate rights. - 4.2 Shares have no par value and, within each Share Class subject to their denomination, are entitled to participate equally in the profits arising in respect of, and in the proceeds of, the liquidation of the Company.
-Shares do not carry preferential or preemptive rights to acquire further shares. - 4.3 The Share Classes presently available are set out in the details in Appendix 1.
-Further Share Classes may be established from time to time by the ACD with the agreement of the Depositary and in accordance with the Instrument and the FCA Regulations. - 4.4 The minimum initial investment, subsequent investment and holding requirements for each Share Class is set out in Appendix 1.
-These limits may be waived at the discretion of the ACD. - 4.5 All shares issued by the Company at present will be Income Shares or Accumulation Shares.
+Smaller denomination shares represent what, in other terms, might be called fractions of a larger share and have proportionate rights.

+- 4.2 Shares have no par value and, within each Share Class subject to their denomination, are entitled to participate equally in the profits arising in respect of, and in the proceeds of, the liquidation of the Company.
+Shares do not carry preferential or pre-emptive rights to acquire further shares. - 4.3 The Share Classes presently available are set out in the details in Appendix 1.
+Further Share Classes may be established from time to time by the ACD with the agreement of the Depositary and in accordance with the Instrument and the FCA Regulations. - 4.4 The minimum initial investment, subsequent investment and holding requirements for each Share Class is set out in Appendix 1. - 4.5 All shares issued by the Company at present will be Income Shares or Accumulation Shares.
 Further details of the shares presently available, including details of their criteria for subscription and fee structure, are set out in Appendix 1. - 4.6 Holders of Income Shares are entitled to be paid the distributable income attributed to such shares on any relevant interim and annual allocation dates.
 Such distributions will be made by BACS or telegraphic transfer unless the ACD and Shareholder agree otherwise. - 4.7 Holders of Accumulation Shares are not entitled to be paid the income attributed to such shares, but that income is automatically transferred to (and retained as part of) the capital assets of the Company on the relevant interim and/or annual accounting dates.
 This is reflected in the price of an Accumulation Share. - 4.8 Shareholders are entitled (subject to certain restrictions) to convert all or part of their shares in a Share Class for shares of another Share Class.
-Details of this conversion facility and the restrictions are set out in section 16 "Share Class Conversions".
+Details of this conversion facility and the restrictions are set out in section 17 "Conversion". - 4.9 Where the ACD has given not less than 60 days' notice in writing, the ACD may convert all or some of a Shareholder's shares for shares of a different Share Class within the same Sub-fund if it is fair and in the best interests of the Shareholder.